zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

 $$ \tag{25} \rho = b. $$

-[^4]: A *homogeneous* medium, by definition, contains no inhomogeneities (which cause scattering), while a medium with a *uniform density* is composed of individual particles.
+[^4]: A *homogeneous* medium, by definition, contains no inhomogeneities (which cause scattering), while a medium with a *uniform density* is composed of scattering particles.

 This formulation makes computing optical depth easy (recall Equations 5 and 10):